eschava/psmqtt/doc/usage.md

 ```

 configures PSMQTT to publish on the MQTT topic **psmqtt/COMPUTER_NAME/cpu_times_percent/system**
-the value of the `system` field returned by the [psutil cpu_times_percent function](https://psutil.readthedocs.io/en/latest/#psutil.cpu_times_percent).
+the value of the `system` field returned by the psutil [cpu_times_percent](https://psutil.readthedocs.io/en/latest/#psutil.cpu_times_percent) function.

-Most tasks support wildcard `*` parameters which will cause the task to produce multiple
+Most tasks support wildcard `*` parameters which will cause the task to produce **multiple outputs**;
-outputs; in such case the MQTT topic associated with the task should actually be
+in such case the MQTT topic associated with the task should actually be
 an MQTT topic _prefix_ so that each task output will be published on a different topic.
 As an example: